 If you have a child who has an overbite, it is best that you get treatment for the overbite while your child is still young and his or her jaw is still developing.
 If you risk waiting until your child has stopped growing, you risk permanent damage that can result in lifelong pain and/or discomfort for your child.
 Overbite braces work similarly to any type of braces and will help reposition an overbite or any misaligned teeth.

-To get the best overbite braces for you or to schedule a free consultation at Orthodontic Experts, you can give us a call or fill our online form for a free initial examination to identify the best treatment option for you.
+To get the best overbite braces for you or to schedule a no-cost consultation at Orthodontic Experts, you can give us a call or fill our online form for a free initial examination to identify the best treatment option for you.